A PTAS for the Time-Invariant Incremental Knapsack problem: Abstract

 \section{Abstract}

-We consider two knapsack problems.
-The time-Invariant Incremental Knapsack problem (\iik) is a generalization of Maximum Knapsack to a discrete multi-period setting.
-At each time the capacity increases and items can be added, but not removed from the knapsack.
-The goal is to maximize the sum of profits over all times.
-While \iik \ is strongly NP-Hard \cite{Bienstock13}, we design a PTAS for it and some of its generalizations.
+The Time-Invariant Incremental Knapsack problem (\iik) is a generalization of Maximum Knapsack to a discrete multi-period setting.
+At each time, capacity increases and items can be added, but not removed from the knapsack.
+The goal is to maximize the sum of profits over all times. \iik \ models various applications including specific financial markets and governmental decision processes. \iik \ is strongly NP-hard \cite{Bienstock13} and there has been work \cite{Bienstock13,iik17,Hartline08,Sharp07,Ye16} on giving approximation algorithms for some special cases.
+In this paper, we settle the complexity of \iik \ by designing a PTAS based on rounding a disjuncive formulation, and provide several extensions of the technique.

-The Minimum Knapsack problem (\mink) aims at minimizing a linear function over the $0/1$ points that satisfy a single linear constraint.
-Despite the existence of an FPTAS, it is an open question whether one can obtain a poly-size linear formulation with constant integrality gap for \mink.
-This motivated recent work on disjunctive formulations having integrality gap of at most $(1+\varepsilon)$ for a fixed objective function.
-We give such a formulation of size polynomial in $n$ and subexponential in $\frac{1}{\varepsilon}$.